From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Undecidability of Non-Triviality and Finiteness

 Now we have everything we need to finish the reduction to the halting problem and thereby our proof of Turing undecidability.

-\begin{corollary} There is no Turing machine that, upon input of the code of an arbitrary computable binary-valued function class, decides whether that class has finite VC-dimension.
-In other words, finiteness of the VC-dimension is Turing undecidable. \end{corollary} \begin{proof} Assume for contradiction that there is such a Turing machine $M_{\operatorname{VC}}$.
+\begin{corollary} There is no Turing machine that, upon input of the code of an arbitrary computable binary-valued function class coming from $\{\mathcal{H}_M\}_{M}$, decides whether that class is finite or equal to $c_c(\{0,1\})$. \end{corollary} \begin{proof} Assume for contradiction that there is such a Turing machine $M_{\rm Fin}$.
 Then we could construct a Turing machine for solving the halting problem on the empty input as follows:

 Given as input the code of a Turing machine $M$, compute the code of the corresponding class $\mathcal{H}_{M}$, or, more precisely, the function $H_M$.
 This step is possible because the code of a concatenation of Turing machines is a primitive recursive function of their respective codes and because the mapping $M\mapsto\mathcal{H}_M$ is computable by Corollary \ref{CrlTuringMappingComputable}.
-Now feed that code to the Turing machine $M_{\operatorname{VC}}$.
+Now feed that code to the Turing machine $M_{\rm Fin}$.
 If it outputs $1$ output, ``yes, halts,'' otherwise output ``no, doesn't halt.''

 As the halting problem is Turing undecidable, we have reached a contradiction.
 Therefore, the assumed Turing machine does not exist. \end{proof}